 - The correction of self-employment income for tax evasion is made by a coefficient proportional to the net self-employment income declared in the data.
-The user can decide to switch off such a correction in the ConstDef\it policy sheet. - The simulation of Family Allowances is subject to limitations related to the lack of information on disability status, income and family composition in the income reference period (which is the solar year before the 1st of July of each year, and it remains valid until the 30th of June of the following year).
+The user can decide to ignore such a correction by switchin off the policy TCA_it in the Run dialog box. - The simulation of Family Allowances is subject to limitations related to the lack of information on disability status, income and family composition in the income reference period (which is the solar year before the 1st of July of each year, and it remains valid until the 30th of June of the following year).
 Therefore, for example, for the period between the 1st of July 2009 and the 30th of June 2010, income produced in 2008 is taken into account.
 For the simulation of the benefit, we assume the family income to stay constant in two consecutive years and we use the income thresholds as of 1st July (instead of 30th June).